Pittsburgh Penguins: Back-to-back Stanley Cups and 50th anniversary (2015–2017)

-Playoff streak (2017–2023)
+Continuing playoff streak (2017–2023)

 Before the 2017–18 season, the Penguins lost longtime goaltender Marc-Andre Fleury in the 2017 NHL expansion draft to the Vegas Golden Knights.
 Nevertheless, the Penguins again qualified for the Stanley Cup playoffs with the second division playoff spot, finishing the regular season with 100 points.
 They defeated the Philadelphia Flyers in the first round in six games, but were defeated by the eventual Stanley Cup champion Washington Capitals in six games.
 In the next season, the Penguins clinched a playoff berth, but were swept by the New York Islanders in the first round.
 In the following season, which was shortened by the COVID-19 pandemic, the team advanced to the 2020 playoffs, but were defeated by the Montreal Canadiens in the qualifying round.
 On February 9, 2021, the Penguins named Ron Hextall as their new general manager, after Jim Rutherford resigned from his post on January 27, because of personal reasons.
 Brian Burke was hired as president of hockey operations.
 On February 21, Crosby became the first player to reach 1,000 NHL games for the team.
 The Penguins won the East Division title, extending their playoff streak to 15 seasons.
 This became the longest active streak in North American sports as a result of the San Antonio Spurs missing the 2020 NBA playoffs.
 The 2020–21 season came to an end in game 6 of the first round of the 2021 playoffs against the New York Islanders.

 On November 29, 2021, Fenway Sports Group announced its intent to purchase a controlling stake in the Penguins.
 On December 31, 2021, they officially took over as majority owners of the Penguins.
 In the first round of the 2022 Stanley Cup playoffs, the Penguins lost in seven games to the New York Rangers despite having a 3–1 series lead.
 The game 7 loss marked the first time the Penguins lost a game 7 on the road in franchise history after going 6–0 the previous six instances.

 The 2022–23 season was marked with two milestones for the Penguins.
 On November 23, 2022, Evgeni Malkin played his 1,000th NHL game, becoming the second player in franchise history to play his 1,000th game in a Penguins uniform.
 This would be followed up only months later, when teammate Kris Letang would play his 1,000th game as well, on April 2, 2023, despite missing 18 games during the season.
 However, despite being in a playoff position midway in the season, the Penguins missed the playoffs for the first time since Crosby's rookie season in 2005–06, ending a 16-season playoff streak and resulting in dismissals of Burke and Hextall.